 If you have received an eviction notice from your landlord, get legal help immediately.
 The Legal Services Corporation can help you find free/low-cost legal aid in your area.

 If you have not done so already, apply for your federal stimulus payments today!
-To get free help filing your taxes and claiming your money, visit www.earnitkeepitsaveit.org.
+To get free help filing your taxes and claiming your money, visit www.getctc.org.
+The deadline to claim your money this year is November 15th!

 Most Americans are eligible to get all three rounds of Economic Impact Payments (also known as stimulus checks) – but you need to file taxes to get your money!
-If you don't normally have to file a tax return, the online Non-filer Sign-up tool can help you to register for the $1,400 third round of stimulus checks and claim the “Recovery Rebate Credit” for any amount of the first two rounds of stimulus checks you may have missed.
+If you don't normally have to file a tax return, use this online tool here to help you register for the $1,400 third round of stimulus checks and claim the “Recovery Rebate Credit” for any amount of the first two rounds of stimulus checks you may have missed.

 Bonus: families with children can use the non-filer tool to register for their monthly Advance Child Tax Credit payments – that means up to $300/month ($3,600 total) per child!